poorvi10/Online-Hackathon/README.md

 # Online-Hackathon
-A dashboard to manage and submit hackathon solutions
+A dashboard to manage and submit hackathon solutions.
+Project under design.